Code-Institute-Submissions/Milestone-Project-82/README.md

 ## Credits ##
 * [Freecodecamp](https://www.freecodecamp.org/)
-    * As this was my first project with JS, with the limited knowledge i have on the subject and also having learned to not try to re-invent the wheel, i decided to use code available to me online and fit it to my needs.
+    * As this was my first project with JS, with the limited knowledge I have on the subject and also having learned to not try to re-invent the wheel, I decided to use code available to me online and fit it to my needs.
 * [Instructions](https://www.hasbro.com/common/instruct/Simon.PDF)
     * Instructions from hasbro website